Easy-To-Use Welding Technology Shortens Welder Training and Reduces Rework

 Single user interface

 When every knob or button the welder needs to set up the process and control parameters is on the interface at the wire feeder, this eliminates the hassle of setting up parameters on two separate interfaces.
 The welder no longer needs to return to the power source to make changes.
-This single interface setup also streamlines training time for new welders and saves time during welding.
+This single interface setup also streamlines MIG welding training time for new welders and saves time during welding.

 Requiring fewer steps to start welding simplifies the process and also makes training new welders faster and easier.

 Some newer welding systems offer an “easy button” for machine setup.
 Less experienced welders may not know the correct voltage or wire feed speed settings for the application.
 With this technology, the only parameter a welder needs to input is material thickness.
-Once that is set, the power source automatically sets the other parameters appropriately.
+Once set, the power source automatically sets the other parameters appropriately.

 Customized weld programs